barumugham/stackdriver-metrics-export/README.md

 ```

 5. Replace the JSON token in the config.py files
-Generate a new token and then replace that token in the each of config.py files.
-Use this same token in the Cloud Scheduler.
+Generate a new TOKEN and then replace that token in the each of config.py files.
+Generate a LIST_PROJECTS_TOKEN and use that in the cloud scheduler and also in the list_projects/config.json

 ```sh
 TOKEN=$(python -c "import uuid;  msg = uuid.uuid4(); print msg")
 LIST_PROJECTS_TOKEN=$(python -c "import uuid;  msg = uuid.uuid4(); print msg")